Penn Memory Center Leadership

 In addition to evaluation and care he provides patients through the Penn Memory Center, Dr. Hamilton is actively engaged in neuroscience research.
 The central aim of his research is to define the mechanisms and limits of functional plasticity in the intact and injured adult human brain.
 As the director of the Laboratory for Cognition and Neural Stimulation at Penn, Dr. Hamilton uses a combination of behavioral measures and noninvasive brain stimulation techniques, including transcranial magnetic stimulation (TMS) and transcranial direct current stimulation (tDCS), to elucidate structure-function relationships related to normal cognition and to promote therapeutic reorganization of neural representations of cognitive functions in individuals who have suffer from post-stroke cognitive deficits and neurodegenerative dementias.

-Outside of his research, Dr. Hamilton teaches medical students and neurology residents in multiple venues.
-He is also deeply involved in issues related to diversity in medicine, inclusion, and health equity.
-He is the Vice Chair for Diversity and Inclusion in the Department of Neurology at the University of Pennsylvania and leads that department’s Inclusion, Diversity, Anti-Racism, and Equity (IDARE) Program.
+Outside of his research, Dr. Hamilton is deeply involved in issues related to diversity in medicine, inclusion, and health equity, and serves as the Vice Dean for Inclusion, Diversity, and Equity for the Perelman School of Medicine.

 Jeffrey Maneval, MD